usnistgov/MediScore/README.txt

       - Reference file option included.
 Scoring for tasks can now be limited to target reference masks for considerable speedup.
     * Provenance:
       - Provenance validator has added a task option for when checking the EXPID is irrelevant.
+  Apr 21, 2017 - MediScore Version 1.1.5
+    * MaskScorer:
+      - Option to use faster mask scorer for code stability.
+    * Validator:
+      - Included validation of Nimble Challenge ID.

 CONTACT
 -------